 …

-In addition to the ranging exchanges between the ISTAs and RSTA1, the Passive TB Ranging protocol also allows the ISTAs to measure time of arrivals of each other’s ranging NDPs.
-An example of one such occurrence is depicted in Figure 11-35b in form of the dotted double arrow between ISTA1 and ISTA2.
+In addition to the ranging exchanges between the ISTAs and RSTA1, the Passive TB Ranging protocol also allows the same ISTAs to measure time of arrivals of each other’s ranging NDPs.
+An example of one such occurrence is depicted in Figure 11-35b in form of the dotted double arrow between ISTA1 and ISTA2. (#3558)